 In the evening the garden has a light show, where the trees light up in different colours to a musical sound track.

-exotic orchids and art work displays in a couple of domed greenhouses which are not opened through the night.
+There are exotic orchids and art work displays in a couple of domed greenhouses.

 Sifu Lee greets us with a very warm welcome; he is tall and lean with a very friendly face.

 His lineage stems from Leung Ting.

 So it makes for an interesting system to check out.